Fort Pickens: 1858 fire

 On the night of 20 January 1858, the USCS Robert J. Walker was at Pensacola when a major fire broke out at Fort Pickens.
-The cutter's men and boats, joined by the hydrographic party of the U.S. Coast Survey steamboat USCS Varina, rallied to fight the fire.
-The next day, the captain of the Robert J. Walker received a communication from Captain John Newton of the Army Corps of Engineers, who commanded the harbor of Pensacola, acknowledging the important service rendered by the Robert J. Walker.
+The cutter's men and boats, joined by the hydrographic party of the United States Coast Survey steamer USCS Varina, rallied to fight the fire.
+The next day, the captain of the Robert J. Walker received a communication from Captain John Newton of the United States Army Corps of Engineers, who commanded the harbor of Pensacola, acknowledging the important service rendered by the Robert J. Walker.

 Civil War

 By the time of the American Civil War, Fort Pickens had not been occupied since shortly after the Mexican–American War.
-Despite its dilapidated condition, Lieutenant Adam J. Slemmer, in charge of United States forces at Fort Barrancas, decided Fort Pickens was the most defensible post in the area.
+Although it was in a state of disrepair, Lieutenant Adam J. Slemmer, commanding U.S. forces at Fort Barrancas, determined that Fort Pickens was the most defensible position in the area.
 He decided to abandon Fort Barrancas when, around midnight of January 8, 1861, his guards repelled a group of local civilians who intended to occupy the fort.
 Some historians claim that these were the first shots fired in the Civil War.